Does swell take place?

 DOGS AT SWELL

 Your on-leash dog is welcome at SWELL.
-There are exclusion zones at the northern end of Curumbin Beach so please refer to the City of Gold Coast website.
-Dog are not allowed within 200 metres of flagged patrol areas.
+The majority of sculptures can be viewed from the path and beach areas with your dog by your side.
+There are exclusion zones at the northern end of Currumbin Beach so please refer to the map provided at the City of Gold Coast website.
+Dog are not allowed within 200 metres of the flagged patrol areas.
+Please pick up after your dog.
 For any other questions, please contact City of Gold Coast directly on 1300 465 326.